ugroh/markdown/README.md

 ----------------------

 Remember how we said that the Markdown package converts [markdown][] markup to TeX commands?
-Let's see what that means and how we can use this knowledge to our advantage.
+Let's see what that means and what we can do with this knowledge.

 Using a text editor, create an empty text document named `document.md` with the following markdown content: